 - retain information and documents to show how the estimates were determined.

-The Ministry for the Environment calculates estimates of emissions for the solvent and other product use sector, waste sector, emissions and removals from the LULUCF sector and Article 3.3 activities under the Kyoto Protocol.
+The Ministry for the Environment calculates estimates of emissions for the waste sectors and emissions and removals from the LULUCF sector.

 The Ministry of Economic Development collects and compiles all emissions from the energy sector and CO2 emissions from the industrial processes sector.
-The Ministry of Economic Development now also conducts the Delivery of Petroleum Fuels by Industry Survey, previously administrated by Statistics New Zealand.
-Emissions of the non-CO2 gases from the industrial processes sector are obtained through industry surveys by consultants contracted to the Ministry for the Environment.
+Emissions of the non-CO2 gases from the industrial processes sector are obtained through industry surveys by consultants, contracted to the Ministry for the Environment.

 1.3 Inventory preparation processes

 Consistent with the Climate Change Convention reporting guidelines, each inventory report is 15 months in arrears of the calendar year reported, allowing time for data to be collected and analysed.
-Over the period of October to January, sectoral data is calculated and entered into the Climate Change Convention common reporting format database, and quality checking occurs over the period October–December.
+Sector-based data analysis, data entry into the Climate Change Convention common reporting format database, and quality checking occurs over the period October–December.
 The national inventory report is also updated over this three-month time period.

-Once the sector-based emissions estimates are updated, the national inventory compiler at the Ministry for the Environment calculates the inventory uncertainty, undertakes the key category assessment, conducts further quality checking, and finalises the national inventory report.
-The inventory is reviewed internally at the Ministry for the Environment, Ministry of Economic Development and Ministry of Agriculture and Forestry before being approved and submitted to the Climate Change Convention secretariat.
+Once the sector-based emissions estimates are updated, the national inventory compiler at the Ministry for the Environment calculates the inventory uncertainty, undertakes the key category assessment and further quality checking, and finalises the national inventory report.
+The inventory is reviewed within the Ministry for the Environment, Ministry of Economic Development and Ministry of Agriculture and Forestry before being approved and submitted to the Climate Change Convention secretariat.